-This refreshing cocktail, made with Rosemary-Lemon Infused Gin, simple syrup, egg white and lemon is a crisp, easy summer sipper that’s ready in minutes!JUMP TO RECIPE
+This refreshing Gin Fizz, made with Rosemary-Lemon Infused Gin, simple syrup, egg white and lemon is a crisp, easy summer sipper that's ready in minutes!JUMP TO RECIPE

 Shake things up with this frothy, fun take on a classic Gin Fizz!

 These silky smooth, herby gin cocktails go down super easy, and couldn't be easier to whip up for a happy hour with friends.